Stop Before You Drop

 However, before you do so, we want to make sure you have some conversations and understand implications, in order to make the best informed decisions.

 Consider taking these actions before you process a course withdrawal.
 Find the last day to drop your class.

 Let's Talk Before You Drop

 If you're experiencing a financial emergency

-If you're facing a financial emergency that's making you consider withdrawing from your class, apply to our Eliminating Barriers fund to see if we can help.
+If you're facing a financial emergency that's making you consider withdrawing from your class, apply to our Student Emergency Assistance Fund to see if we can help.

 Talk to your professor